List of upcoming projects

-Teams of professional artists, landscape architects, architects, and other urban design professionals are invited to submit their credentials and examples of prior work on similar projects on the Government’s Buy and Sell page.
-The Request for Qualifications will close on October 11, 2016.
+In fall, 2016, teams of professional artists, landscape architects, architects, and other urban design professionals were invited to provide their credentials and examples of prior work on similar projects to qualify to submit a design proposal for this monument.
+The following teams were chosen:

 From February 2 – 16, 2016 the Government of Canada posted a survey, seeking input from Canadians on how we can make this new national memorial resonate with us all.

 Over 8,500 Canadians provided interesting ideas for this monument.
 Respondents told us they would like to see a human-scaled monument that reflects core Canadian values.
-Feedback received from the public consultations and the round table, held on April 22, will be provided to the design teams competing for the project so they can take these ideas into account when developing their submissions.
-Survey results are now compiled and available on-line.
+The survey results can be found here.
+The feedback we received will be provided to the design teams competing for the project

 Together, we will build a national memorial that we can be proud of, a memorial that will be a place of reflection, inspiration and learning for all Canadians.

 The Canadian Building Trades Monument will be a place to celebrate the great achievements of this nation’s countless skilled building tradespeople—stonemasons, welders, carpenters, ironworkers and many other construction workers, just as it will be an inspiring place for workers and their families to gather and reflect, and to commemorate the losses they have endured.

 The monument is being developed by Canada’s Building Trades Unions in partnership with their fair employers and in collaboration with the Department of Canadian Heritage and the National Capital Commission.